semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

 To add a Semgrep configuration snippet into your BitBucket Pipeline:

 1. Create or edit your `bitbucket-pipelines.yml` file in the repository you want to scan.
 2. Copy the relevant code snippet provided after these instructions.
 3. Commit the configuration file.
 4. The Semgrep job starts automatically upon detecting the committed `bitbucket-pipelines.yml` file.
 You can also view the job through BitBucket's interface, by clicking **your repository > Pipelines**.
+5. Optional: Create a separate CI job for diff-aware scanning, which scans only changed files in PRs or MRs, by repeating steps 1-3 and uncommenting the `SEMGREP_BASELINE_REF` definition provided within the code snippet.

 :::note
 These steps can also be performed through BitBucket's UI wizard.
 This UI wizard can be accessed through **BitBucket > your repository > Pipelines > Create your first pipeline**.